ArJonVar/_Master/README.txt

+This is a new solution to managing standard .py files that are needed for many projects.
+We can put them in a central location and then import them via the file path so we can keep these 'master' copies up to date in one place.

 you can use these matser files by first appending the sys path and then importing import sys sys.path.append(r"<PATH TO THIS FOLDER>")